Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 There are some read-only properties in the api response.
 * `Running` is a calculated property, reporting whether the simulation is currently running.
-* `ActiveNow` is a calculated property, reporting whether the simulation is setting up resources in order to start running.
+* `ActiveNow` is a calculated property, reporting whether the simulation is enabled and is setting up resources (provisioning VMs, creating devices) in order to start running.
-* `DevicesDeletionComplete` is a calculated property, reporting whether the devices has been deleted after simulation has stopped running.
+* `DevicesDeletionComplete` is a calculated property, reporting whether the devices has been deleted after the simulation has stopped running.
 * `StoppedTime` is the time when the simulation was manually stopped before it's scheduled `EndTime`.
 * `PreprovisionedIoTHubInUse`: whether the simulation ran or is running